tjuuljensen/ride-windows/README.md

 **A:** Definitely not.
 You have to understand what the functions do and what will be the implications for you if you run them.
 Some functions lower security, hide controls or uninstall applications. **If you're not sure what the script does, do not attempt to run it!**

 **Q:** Can I run the script repeatedly?
-**A:** Yes!
-In fact the script has been written to support exactly that, as it's not uncommon that big Windows Updates reset some of the settings.
+**A:** Yes (at least that I my goal).
+All of the tweaks and configuration done in registry has been written to support exactly that.
+A few of the configurations cannot be undone though (replacing default windows wallpaper is one example).

 **Q:** Which versions and editions of Windows are supported?
-**A:** The script aims to be fully compatible with the most up-to-date 64bit version of Windows 10 / 11 receiving updates from semi-annual channel, however if you create your own preset and exclude the incompatible tweaks, it will work also on LTSB/LTSC and possibly also on 32bit systems.
-Vast majority of the tweaks will work on all Windows editions.
+**A:** The script aims to be fully compatible with the most up-to-date 64bit version of Windows 10/11 receiving updates from semi-annual channel, however if you create your own preset and exclude the incompatible tweaks, it will work also on LTSB/LTSC.
+Many of the functions will work on 32 bit Windows, *but some will not*.
+The vast majority of the tweaks will work on all Windows editions.
 Some of them rely on group policy settings, so there may be a few limitations for Home and Education editions.

 **Q:** Can I run the script on Windows Server 2016 or 2019?
 **A:** Yes.
-Starting from version 2.5, Windows Server is supported.
+Windows Server is supported.
 There are even few tweaks specific to Server environment.
 Keep in mind though, that the script is still primarily designed for Windows 10 / 11, so you have to create your own preset.

 **Q:** Can I run the script on Windows 7, 8, 8.1 or other versions of Windows?
 **A:** No. Although some tweaks may work also on older versions of Windows, the script is developed only for Windows 10 /11 and Windows Server 2016 / 2019.
 There are no plans to support older versions.